logickeau/Factoric-Permutation/README.md

 # Factoric-Permutation
-A CS problem asked to solve during a job interview
+A CS problem asked to be solved during a job interview
 ------------------------------------------------------------------------------

 Consider a "word" as any sequence of capital letters A-Z (not limited to just "dictionary words").
 For any